 Do I Need Root Canal Treatment?

-Root canal treatment is required when dangerous bacteria reach the pulp of your tooth and create infection or abscess.
+Emergency Root Canal is required when dangerous bacteria reach the pulp of your tooth and create infection or abscess.
 Untreated cavities frequently lead to dental abscesses or infections.
 These are the warning signs and symptoms that your tooth requires a root canal.

 - Lasting tooth pain.
 Visit your root canal dentist for deep tooth pain to determine whether root canal therapy is necessary.
 This dental pain extends to other teeth, your jaw, and your face and indicates nerve damage around your tooth pulp.
 Feeling discomfort when you eat or touch your tooth is another sign that you need a root canal.